Walter O'Malley: Management philosophy

 Although O'Malley was loyal to his employees, he did not take kindly to demands from employees such as manager Charlie Dressen's request for a three-year contract.
 When Dressen requested a multi-year contract after losing a second consecutive World Series to the Yankees, he was released.
 Then when he hired Walter Alston as a replacement, he made it clear to the press that Alston would only receive one-year contracts and would not attempt to show up the management in the national media.
 There were rumors that Alston even signed blank contracts in the fall and showed up in the spring to find out his salary.
 O'Malley also did not support those who remained friends with Rickey, which was a large factor in Red Barber quitting as Dodgers announcer.

 O'Malley also engaged in several high-profile salary disputes with his players.
 In 1960, he refused to pay right fielder Carl Furillo for the 1960 season after he was released early due to injury, which led Furillo to sue the team.
 Because of this, O'Malley allegedly blacklisted Furillo from any job in baseball.
-In 1966, Sandy Koufax and Don Drysdale, who employed the same lawyer, engaged in a joint contract holdout.
-They had earned $70,000 and $75,000 respectively during the 1965 season, during which the Dodgers won the World Series, and O'Malley offered $105,000 and $95,000 for the 1966 season.
-At the time, Willie Mays was Major League Baseball's highest paid player at $125,000 per year and multi-year contracts were very unusual.
-They demanded three-year $167,000 per year contracts and after holding out until less than two weeks before Opening Day, they received one-year $130,000 and $115,000 contracts respectively.
+In 1966, Sandy Koufax and Don Drysdale engaged in a joint contract holdout.
+They had earned $70,000 and $75,000 respectively during the 1965 season, during which the Dodgers won the World Series.
+Both wanted a raise, however, and held out jointly to get a fairer contract negotiation.
+They demanded three-year $167,000 per year contracts and hired an agent, an entertainment lawyer named J. William Hayes, to negotiate on their behalf; at the time, both multi-year contracts and sports agents were highly unusual.
+The pair held out until less than two weeks before Opening Day; they received one-year $125,000 and $110,000 contracts respectively.

 O'Malley liked clubhouse turmoil only slightly less than free agent disloyalty.
-When he traded Maury Wills to the Pittsburgh Pirates following consecutive National League pennants, it was attributed to Wills having quit during the middle of the Dodgers' post-season tour of Japan.
+When he traded Maury Wills to the Pittsburgh Pirates following consecutive National League pennants, it was attributed to Wills having quit during the middle of the Dodgers' post-season tour of Japan, even though the shortstop only did so because his ailing knees needed rest.